 Talk to your cardiologist about undergoing any dental treatments in case he or she recommends waiting.
 And tell your dentist if you are taking anticoagulants (blood-thinning drugs).
-These medicationscould result in excessive bleeding during some oral surgery procedures.
+These medications could result in excessive bleeding during some oral surgery procedures.
 Ask your dentist if oxygen and nitroglycerin are available in case a medical emergency should arise during your office visit.

 High Blood Pressure (Hypertension)

 Some high blood pressure drugs can cause dry mouth or alter your sense of taste.
-Calcium channel blockers in particular can cause the gum tissue to swell and overgrow, resulting in chewing difficulties.
+Calcium channel blockers, in particular, can cause the gum tissue to swell and overgrow, resulting in chewing difficulties.
 If you do experience gum overgrowth, your dentist will give you detailed oral hygiene instructions and may ask you to make more frequent dental visits for cleanings.
 In some cases, gum surgery to remove excess gum tissue, called a gingivectomy, may be needed.

 If your dental procedure requires the use of anesthesia, ask your dentist if the anesthesia contains epinephrine.
 Epinephrine is a common additive in local anesthesia products.
-Use of epinephrine in some patients with high blood pressure may result in cardiovascular changes, including the rapid development of dangerously high blood pressure, angina, heart attack, and arrhythmias, and should be used with caution.
+The use of epinephrine in some patients with high blood pressure may result in cardiovascular changes, including the rapid development of dangerously high blood pressure, angina, heart attack, and arrhythmias, and should be used with caution.